-What is/are the values you hold most dear to you?
+What are the values you hold most dear to you?

 If you could be anyone else, who would you be and why?

-You can invite 1-4 people to dinner (dead or alive).
+You can invite four people to dinner (dead or alive).
 Who would they be, and why?

-What is your go-to song when you want to feel happy, special?
+What is the go-to song you tune in to when you want to feel uplifted?

 What does your role entail?

-What does an average day in Product Management & UX look like?
+What does an average day at Tivian look like?

-How has the role of technology in EX changed in the last five years?
+How has the role of HR and technology changed in the last five years?

-What trends can you see happening in the industry this year?
+What trends can you see happening in the industry next year?

 How does Tivian help businesses?

-Thanks so much for your time Ludger and for sharing your thoughts, insights, and story with us.
+Thanks so much for your time Alex and for sharing your thoughts, insights, and story with us.

-Before you go, please share one interesting fact about you (outside of work).
+Before you go, please could you share one interesting fact about you (outside of work)?

 Learn more about Tivian, our projects, solutions and people.